OpenAutomationTechnologies/openPOWERLINK_V2/doc/build-stack.md

   PCIe driver uses shared memory for status/control information and data exchange between application library and the PCIe device.

+- **CFG_COMPILE_LIB_MNAPP_KERNELINTF**

+  Compile openPOWERLINK MN application library which contains interface to the NDIS intermediate driver running in Windows kernel space.
+The kernel layer of the stack is located in the NDIS intermediate driver.
+The NDIS driver communicates with the native NIC miniport driver to access the network interface.

 ## Options for embedded systems (No-OS) {#sect_build_stack_options_noos}

 ### Microblaze Configuration Options {#sect_build_stack_options_noos_microblaze}